Razom: History

-Razom's activity started in the late 2013, when Ukrainians in New York City and Washington, D.C., were gathering at the impromptu demonstrations to show support for the Ukrainians during the Ukrainian Revolution of Dignity, which turned into a fight against then-President of Ukraine Viktor Yanukovych.
+Razom was founded in early 2014, emerging from grassroots Ukrainian activism that began in late 2013.
+Community members in New York City and Washington, D.C. organized demonstrations to support the Ukrainian Ukrainian Revolution of Dignity, which turned into a fight against then-President of Ukraine Viktor Yanukovych.
 The main goal of such demonstrations was to bring the Obama administration's attention to the events taking place in Ukraine.

 In January 2014, a Board of Directors established and Razom registered as a nonprofit incorporated entity.
 That same year, Razom commissioned the legal report "Crisis in Ukraine: Its Legal Dimensions," prepared by a team of students of NYU School of Law.
 The report outlined legal conclusions on the Annexation of Crimea by the Russian Federation, the Budapest Memorandum on international security guarantees, and the human rights and humanitarian law at issue.
 The Report also covered the right of secession, crimes of aggression, critical energy security issues, sanctions imposed on Russia; and relevant military law.

 In 2014, Razom raised $136,159.94 in emergency support of protestors in the Revolution of Dignity.
 After Russia invaded Crimea and Ukraine's east, Razom assembled and shipped 250 boxes of toys, clothing, and supplies to families of the fallen and injured, refugee centers, orphanages, and vetted charities.

 On August 4, 2015, Razom held its first Razom IT event to support the growth of an engaged middle class in Ukraine through its booming tech sector.
 In December 2015, Razom organized a U.N. event presenting its second legal report on human rights violations in occupied Crimea.
 In 2016, Razom's affiliate in Ukraine was granted nonprofit status.
 In 2017, the Razom Co-Pilot Project was launched.

 In 2025, Razom was designated as an undesirable organization in Russia.